BodhiOng/Admin-Dashboard-ECommerce/README.md

 JWT_EXPIRES_IN=24h
 ```

-4. Populate the database with sample data (use cmd):
+4. Populate the database with sample data:
 ```bash
 # Navigate to the db-scripts directory
 cd db-scripts